Team Data Science Process roles and tasks

 gitbranches to address work items

-- Project Leads or other team members do code reviews and merge working branches to the master branch
+- Project Leads or other team members do code reviews and merge working branches to the primary branch

 For detailed instructions on project execution workflow, see Agile development of data science projects.